This post was last updated on October 4, 2022

 Feelings aren't scary.
 Let them let them out!

-Last night my three-year-old wanted a bedtime snack.
+My three-year-old wanted a bedtime snack.
 I opened his yogurt for him, and after a bite or two, he became interested in something else and left his food.

 I asked him, "Are you sure you're finished?
 You left the table and there won't be anything else offered tonight."
 He was sure until he went to bed telling me he was still hungry.